amanbagrecha/OzoneImpact/ozone_analysis/READme.md

-Hypothesis:
+# Hypothesis
-1.there is no relation between ozone and income 2.there is a positive relation between ozone and elevation
+> there is no relation between ozone and income
+> there is a positive relation between ozone and elevation

 In this analysis case study, the method followed was that initially I made a copy of the files so that i can try out certain things without any fear. then looked all the tables and primary and foreign keys and how they are correlated.
 I then took the ozone value to 'air quality table' and elevation values to 'air quality table'.